crisp-im/crisp-plugin-wordpress/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+1. Create your create account on https://crisp.im.

-1. Upload the plugin files to the `/wp-content/plugins/crisp` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files to the `/wp-content/plugins/crisp` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Crisp screen to configure the plugin
+4. Use the Settings->Crisp screen to configure the plugin
-4. Get your Website Id at https://app.crisp.im/#/settings/websites
+5. Get your Website Id at https://app.crisp.im/#/settings/websites

 == Screenshots ==